JoshHuang9508/electron-audio-loopback/README.md

 To play around with a full example, check out the [mic-speaker-streamer](https://github.com/alectrocute/mic-speaker-streamer) repo.
 It's a simple app that allows you to simultaneously stream your microphone and system audio to a third-party transcription API while also recording both streams into a WAV file.

+## Real-World Usage

+If your app is using Electron Audio Loopback, [make a PR](https://github.com/alectrocute/electron-audio-loopback/pulls) to add it to the list below!

+- [mic-speaker-streamer](https://github.com/alectrocute/mic-speaker-streamer): An example microphone/system audio transcription app using OpenAI's Realtime API.

 ## Installation

 ```bash